jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-What if we want to call a dictionary and not have python raise an error when it does not find the key?
-We could use the ``get`` function
+What if I want to call a dictionary and not have python raise an error when it does not find the key?
+I could use the ``get`` function

 * add a test to ``TestDictionaries``